JANHVI-18/DOCKER/Python Logging with Docker/README.md

 This setup ensures that the Python application keeps running and logging continuously, and the logs are stored safely in a Docker volume for persistence. 🌟

----

-Let me know if you'd like any further adjustments or additions! 😊